ncatlab/nlab-content/pages/7/0/7/1/11707/content.md

 - Inspired by the logical correctness of [[proof net | proof nets]], we can define a type as a finite set of tests (encoded as constellations).
 If a constellation passes all tests, it is considered as part of the corresponding type.
 This corresponds to types "à la Church" where types exist before the computational objects being typed.
 In the context of [[proof net | proof nets]], it corresponds to testing proof structures against correction graphs.

-### The blind spots of logic made computationally explicit
+### Getting rid of semantics

 An important ambition of the Transcendental Syntax is to make assumptions computationally explicit, to "put everything on the table".
 In the Transcendental Syntax, it is no more possible to write a proof as usual.
-A proof comes as a hybrid objects $(\Phi, \mathcal{T})$ where $\Phi$ is a constellation (elementary computational object) and $\mathcal{T}$ is a set of constellations corresponding to tests asserting the logical correctness of $\Phi$.
+A proof comes as a hybrid object $(\Phi, \mathcal{T})$ where $\Phi$ is a constellation (elementary computational object) and $\mathcal{T}$ is a set of constellations corresponding to tests asserting the logical correctness of $\Phi$.
 The constellation $\Phi$ has to satisfy a given criterion of orthogonality when interacting with $\Phi' \in \mathcal{T}$, written $\Phi \bot \Phi'$.
 Logical objects only exist as computationally justified constructions.

 Following this approach and by choosing a right notion of orthogonality, it is possible to construct axiom-free systems.
 In Transcendental Syntax's fourth paper ([Girard 20](#Girard20)), Girard sketches a reconstruction of [[Peano arithmetic]].
+An essential point which allows us to actually get rid of semantical explanation is that both tests and tested are of the same kind, have the same role and interact in a symmetric way.
+The "boundaries" of logic then rely on a given notion of orthogonality and not on a semantical system deciding what is logical or not.

 This might be compared with other approaches in [[type theory]] such as [[computational type theory]] or [[cubical type theory]] where some logical constructions are not primitive anymore but reconstructed.
 A major difference seems to be the starting point and the primitives considered.
 It is also very similar to approaches in [[realizability | classical realizability]].